Skip to content

 • Flashback.

-41) Which of these characters is LEAST moved by the works of Shakespeare?
+40. Which of these characters responds least to the works of Shakespeare?

 • Helmholtz Watson